ditchfieldcaleb/stock-project/README.md

 There are currently 10 tests, 2 which came default to the websocket starter example.

-There are 7 tests left to impelement as of this commit.
+There are 7 tests left to implement as of this commit.

 ## Some Details